varabyte/kotter/README.md

 such keys are associated with a `ConcurrentScopedData.Lifecycle` (meaning that any data you register into the map will always be released when some parent lifecycle ends, unless you remove it yourself manually first).

-Kotter itself manages four main lifecycles: `Session.Lifecycle`, `Section.Lifecycle`, `MainRenderScope.Lifecycle`, and `Run.Lifecycle` (each associated with the scopes discussed above).
+Kotter itself manages four lifecycles: `Session.Lifecycle`, `Section.Lifecycle`, `MainRenderScope.Lifecycle`, and
+`Run.Lifecycle` (each associated with the scopes discussed above).

 ***Note:** No lifecycles are provided for `offscreen` or `aside` blocks at the moment because you could probably just use the `MainRenderScope.Lifecycle` or `Run.Lifecycle` lifecycles for those cases.
 Feel free to open up an issue with a use-case requiring additional lifecycles if you run into one.*

 Keep in mind that the `MainRenderScope` dies after a *single* render pass.
-Often you want to use the `Section.Lifecycle`, as it survives across multiple runs.
+Almost always you want to use the `Section.Lifecycle`, as it survives across multiple runs.

-Nothing prevents you from defining your own lifecycle - just be sure to call `data.start` and `data.stop` on it.
+Nothing prevents you from defining your own lifecycle - just be sure to call `data.start(...)` and `data.stop(...)` with it.

-Lifecycles can be defined as subordinate to other lifecycles, so if you create a lifecycle that is tied to the `Run` lifecycle for example, then you don't need to explicitly call `stop` yourself.
+Lifecycles can be defined as subordinate to other lifecycles, so if you create a lifecycle that is tied to the `Run` lifecycle for example, then you don't need to explicitly call `stop` yourself (but you still need to call `start`).

 You can review the `ConcurrentScopedData` class for its full list of documented API calls, but the three common ways to add values to it are: